HomesAce logoHomesAce

 Lower Energy Bills

-Insulated doors with R-12 to R-18 cores cut garage temperature swings 15 to 25 degrees, saving $50 to $200 per year if your garage is attached to living space.
+Insulated doors with R-12 to R-18 cores may help reduce garage temperature swings by around 15 to 25 degrees, with possible savings of $50 to $200 per year if your garage is attached to living space.

 80% Quieter